anyswap/Anyswap-FAQ/General Questions.rst

 Q. Why does the price of the asset paired with FSN change?

-A. The price is the token liquidity total value divided by the FSN liquidity total value.
+A. The price is the FSN liquidity total value divided by the token liquidity total value.
 This can change dramatically if someone makes a large swap from a small pool, allowing good arbitrage opportunities for quick traders.

 Q. What is 'slippage' and how can I control it?

 A. Slippage is the change from the displayed swap rate when a swap is actually made.
-If there is not much liquidity in a pool or the trade is large, then this can be significant.
+If there is not much liquidity in a pool, or the trade is large, then this can be significant.
 The default slippage value is 0.5%, but you can control this by clicking 'Advanced Deatils' below the swap and then setting your own allowable slippage percentage value.
 If there is not enough liquidity to accommodate your swap, then the swap will fail (small wheel at the top right stops spinning, without the balances changing).
 There will be no error displayed, instead you either try again, or change the slippage value.
-Alternatively you can chnage the time to wait by changing the 'set swap deadline' value.
+Alternatively you can change the time to wait by changing the 'set swap deadline' value.